An interview with Christian Albrings und Steffen Müller

 Were you not surprised by the tremendous response immediately after your company’s start-up?

-Müller: Naturally we didn’t found albrings + müller in a totally starry-eyed manner.
+Müller: Of course we didn't found albrings + müller blue-eyed.
 Both of us had been in the real estate sector for quite a long time and were able to rely on a good network.
-Presumably, many contractors estimated that they could now collaborate directly with proprietors.
-As a consequence, we were fortunate enough to find rapid market access and experienced a lot of support.
+Fortunately, we were able to find a good and fast access to the market and received a lot of support.

 What motivates you and your collaborators?